top of page

 The noun 'wannabe' is an informal term that originated in English during the late 20th century, particularly in American slang.
 While it does not have a well-documented historical etymology, it is thought to be a blend of 'want to be.'
 'Wannabe' describes an individual who aspires to be like someone else or to achieve a certain status, profession, or level of success.
 It often conveys a sense of imitation or emulation of a particular person, style, or role.
 'Wannabe' captures the idea of wanting to attain a certain identity or position, even if it falls short of genuine accomplishment.
 Although it lacks a long-established etymology, 'wannabe' has become a widely recognized term in informal language, used to describe those who seek to imitate or achieve the aspirations of others.

-Find the meaning of wannabe
+Find the correct meaning of the noun wannabe:

 Try Again!